 - The students were victims of bad high school educational systems.

 - The students were generationally broken.

-As Martin observed, I had the predisposition to hold multiple opposing ideas in my head, and without settling for a less attractive alternative, I ultimately produced a synthesis that was superior to the trade-offs because it simultaneously encompassed all of them and none of them.
+As Martin observed, holding multiple opposing ideas in the mind without settling for a less attractive alternative ultimately produced a synthesis that was superior to the trade-offs because it simultaneously encompassed all of them and none of them.
 In the end, no one lost, and everyone won!
-I can boldly say that each institution that I’ve partnered with has significantly and measurably improved its institutional reality.

 The following video combines integrative thinking with an empathic design approach.
 It lists some of the salient differences between high school and college environments.
 I hope it activates your integrative thinking skills and allows you to find winning solutions as well.